Recurrent Neural Network Controllers Synthesis with Stability Guarantees for Partially Observed Systems: Conclusion

 \section{Conclusion}

 In this work, we present a method to synthesize stabilizing RNN controllers, which ensures the stability of the feedback systems both during learning and control process.
 We develop a convex set of stabilizing RNN parameters for nonlinear and partially observed systems.
 A novel projected policy gradient method is developed to synthesize a controller while enforcing stability by recursively projecting the parameters of the RNN controller to the convex set.
 By evaluating on a variety of control tasks, we demonstrate that our method learns stabilizing controllers with fewer samples, faster converging trajectories, and higher final performance than policy gradient.
-Future directions include extensions to implicit models \citep{bai2019deep, elghaoui2020} or other memory units.
+Future directions include extensions to implicit models \citep{bai2019deep, elghaoui2020}, and model-free RL \citep{jiang2012computational}.

 { {{ \bfseries Supplementary material}}}